zoffixznet/perl6.party/post/Perl-6-Colonpairoscopy.md

 ## Conclusion

 That's pretty much all there is to know about colonpairs.
-We learned they're can be used to construct ``Pair`` objects, used as adverbs, and used to specify named arguments and parameters.
+We learned they can be used to construct ``Pair`` objects, used as adverbs, and used to specify named arguments and parameters.

 We learned about various shortcuts, such as using key only for boolean